bgoonz/docs-collection/github/organizations/migrating-to-improved-organization-permissions/index.md

 ---
 title: Migrating to improved organization permissions
-intro: 'If your organization was created after September 2015, your organization includes improved organization permissions by default.
-Organizations created before September 2015 may need to migrate older Owners and Admin teams to the improved organization permissions model.'
+intro: "If your organization was created after September 2015, your organization includes improved organization permissions by default.
+Organizations created before September 2015 may need to migrate older Owners and Admin teams to the improved organization permissions model."
 redirect_from:
   - /articles/improved-organization-permissions/
   - /articles/github-direct-organization-membership-pre-release-guide/